robert72127/alicedbv2/README.md

  HAVING filters groups based on aggregated values, while WHERE filters rows before aggregation.

- ok so in general it's stateful single in queue single out_queue, that appiles function to given rows,
+ ok so in general it's stateful single in cache single out_cache, that appiles function to given rows,

  it will create tuple with data | group_by field | rest of fields with appiled function